thembo-sec/neocities_site/src/posts/leather_jackets.md

 'Yohji ass looking fit' I believe were the words used to describe my aesthetic on the day ✨.
 Clothing often identifies shared belonging to groups, it carries its own language.
 Badges replace slang, phrases are formulated from fabric and silhouette.
 I don't know what my outfit said to them, for me a punk in a leather jacket, shaved head with a pride flag patch is definitely friend shaped.
 I'd like to write more about this at some point.

 anyway, the music was certainly experimental.
 The first person on was using a lapel mic covered in steel wool to generate noise and feeding it through various synths and guitar peddles.
+I was pretty wrecked so I didn't stick around for the rest.

 ### The fit in qestion